-The course is assessed by means of 2 formal external exams and internally assessed, externally moderated assignments:
+The course is assessed by means of two formal external exams and internally assessed, externally moderated assignments:

-- External: 1 x 90mins and 1 x 60 mins. - Internal: assignments will be split by Learning Objective for each unit. - All assessments are moderated using Pass, Merit and Distinction.
+- External: one 90 mins and one 60 mins. - Internal: assignments will be split by Learning Objective for each unit. - All assessments are moderated using Pass, Merit and Distinction.

 The skills and knowledge developed in this course will enable all students to tackle higher education or the world of work.
-Sports studies, sports science and sports development qualifications are popular H.E. choices and sports management, physiotherapy, journalism and teaching are just a few of many career paths available.
+Sports studies, sports science and sports development qualifications are popular HE. choices and sports management, physiotherapy, journalism and teaching are just a few of many career paths available.